How to Use Agents

 user_transcript

 messages to the console.
-To customize this behavior, you can attach a custom event handler
+To add custom behavior, you can attach a custom event handler

 View Agents